-The lesson plan you will be teaching, created by UBC Computer Science and Engineering students, as well as with the help of UBC Computer Science professors.
+The lesson plan you will be teaching, created by The C.O.D.E.
+Initiative with the help of UBC Computer Science professors.

-Each session is 6 classes long (2 weeks).
+Each session is usually 6 classes long over 2 weeks.
 It will be on Thursday, Friday, Saturdays.
 We ask the volunteers to be available for the full duration of either/ or both session.

 We are excited for you to join our team!